 I’m 4 years and 3 kids into this mom life thing, and I’ve learned a few things along the way.
 Whether you have a newborn or toddler, these are some life-changing tips and tricks every busy mom should know to help save time and sanity!

 Here are a handful of clever mom hacks I’ve figured out to make your life simpler!

-7 Mom Hacks to Make Life Easier
+15 Genius Mom Hacks to Make Life Easier

 1. Keep an emergency bag in your car.

-Keep a small bag in your car with daily necessities.
-When our kids were infants we kept 2 diapers, a travel size wipe and a change of clothes.
+One of my best new mom life hacks is to keep a small bag in your car with daily necessities.
+When our kids were infants, we kept 2 diapers, a travel size wipe pack and a change of clothes.
 Now I keep diapers and wipes for Penelope and a pair of pants for Roy (who’s mostly potty trained).

 I can’t tell you how often this came in handy for us, especially in that first year of life!